pingcap/failpoint/README.md

     }
     ```

-    The above bode block will generate something like this:
+    The above code block will generate something like this:

     ```go
     if a, b := func() {